-Additional 2D seismic surveys are likely to be conducted in other unexplored areas as well.
 The number of future 3D surveys can be expected to closely track the number of offshore wells drilled.
 Due to the high cost of offshore wells, 3D surveys are now routinely conducted on each EL a few years prior to drilling.
+Chevron is planning a 3D survey on EL460 for the summer of 2012, and Arctic Energy and Minerals Limited is considering an on-ice 3D survey in the shallow shelf area of the Beaufort Sea during the winter of 2012/2013.
 High-resolution wellsite seismic surveys will also be conducted to map the sea bottom surface and near subsurface prior to spudding all offshore wells.